 - 12. "Irrigated Agricultural Lands" has the meaning set forth in Finding 7. - 13.
 "Waste" means sewage and any and all other waste substances, liquid, solid, gaseous, or radioactive, associated with the human habitation, or of human or animal origin, or from producing, manufacturing, or processing operation, including waste placed within containers of whatever nature prior to, and for purposes of, disposal.
-(Wat.
-Code, § 13050, subd. (d).) - 14.
+(Water Code, section 13050, subdivision (d).) - 14.
 "Waters of the state" means any surface water or groundwater, including saline waters, within the boundaries of the state.
-(Wat.
-Code, § 13050, subd. (e).) - 15.
-"Discharger(s)" means the owner(s) or operator(s) of Irrigated Agricultural Lands who discharge, have the potential to discharge, or propose to discharge waste, which could directly or indirectly affect the quality of waters of the state. - 16.
-"Coalition Group" means any third-party entity (e.g., group of Dischargers, nonprofit organization, government agency, etc.) that is formed to assist Dischargers to comply with this Order.
-Coalition Groups can be formed based on a defined geographical area, watershed, or other appropriate grouping, such as growing similar types of crops.
+(Water Code, section 13050, subdivision (d).)